Wondering what to do in Gold Coast? Here are 9 top tourist things to see and experiences to try…

 If the idea of holidaying in Australia was enjoying the nightlife then look no further than Surfers Paradise.
 Considered as the heart of the Gold Coast, at Surfers Paradise, you will find bars, nightclubs, pubs, and a vibrant young crowd to befriend with.
 Check out the Island Rooftop ‘the bar with a view’ for some quirky cocktails and live performances.
 At Surfers Paradise, there’s either a nightclub or a pub or a bar at every corner.

 If there’s one word that sums up the Gold Coast, besides FUN, it is options – particularly when it comes to food.
 There are literally hundreds of restaurants, cafes, clubs and bars with a dish and a price point for everyone.
 One moment you will be barefoot in your swimming shorts sitting on plastic chairs in an outdoor cafe, while at the next minute you will be in a fine dining hotel with your bow-tie, listening to live jazz music.
 During my 8-day stay in the town, I ate at a variety of places for breakfast, lunch, and dinner with most of the place being casual and family friendly.

 But out of the lot, if I were to recommend a few places to eat on the Gold Coast, they will be:

 Bazaar, at QT Hotel for dinner, Cafe D’bar at Snapper Rocks for the morning breakfast, NighQuarter for an open food-market experience (every weekend) and Greenhouse Canteen and Bar for Vegan lovers.

 Snorkeling In The Great Barrier Reef

 No trip to Australia (particularly the ones done around the eastern coast of the country) is complete without experiencing the rich coral life underwater at the Great Barrier Reef.
-From the Gold Coast, one can try a few different day trips to the island on its north and experience diving or snorkelling in the Great Barrier Reef.
-I did a day trip to Lady Elliot Island from the Gold Coast which included a total of 3-hour scenic flight to and from the island and a couple of snorkelling sessions in the Gret Barrier Reef.
+From the Gold Coast, one can try a few different day trips to the island on its north and experience diving or snorkeling in the Great Barrier Reef.
+I did a day trip to Lady Elliot Island from the Gold Coast which included a total of 3-hour scenic flight to and from the island and a couple of snorkeling sessions in the Gret Barrier Reef.